chris-alexander/chrisalexander.me.uk/public/about.md

+# About Chris

-I am a Londoner currently self-studying Full Stack Web Development using the [FreeCodeCamp](http://freecodecamp.com) curriculum.
+I am a Londoner self-studying Full Stack Web Development using the [FreeCodeCamp](http://freecodecamp.com) curriculum.